LesleyH1/CCleaner-Professional-Edition-v5.65.7632/README.md

 Install.

 Step 1.
-Extract from the archive file "CCleaner_Professional_Edition_v5.65.7632.exe" and install it.
+Run the file "CCleaner_Professional_Edition_v5.65.7632.exe" and install it.
 During installation, disable autorun.

 Step 2.
 After you have installed the program, go to the folder "C:\Program Files\CCleaner" and delete the file "CCUpdate.exe".